myestro/darknet/README.md

 Please begin by runnning darknet-unit and verifying that your opencl platform is available.

-**Training the darknet with opencl support**
+##Training the darknet with opencl support

-Training a network should be identical to the process described [here](https://pjreddie.com/darknet/yolo/).
-But this is still untested.
+**Training a network should be identical to the process described [here](https://pjreddie.com/darknet/yolo/).
+But this is still untested. **

 # How to file issues

-For issues with the darknet-cpp port, use the link - https://github.com/prabindh/darknet/issues.
+For issues with the darknet-cpp port, use the link - [darknet-cpp](https://github.com/prabindh/darknet/issues.)

-For issues with the darknet-cpp-opencl port, use the link - https://groups.google.com/forum/#!forum/darknet-opencl-port
+For issues with the darknet-cpp-opencl port, use the link -  [darknet-cpp-opencl](https://groups.google.com/forum/#!forum/darknet-opencl-port)

-For general issues with the darknet use the original mailing list - https://groups.google.com/forum/#!forum/darknet
+For general issues with the darknet use the original mailing list - [darknet](https://groups.google.com/forum/#!forum/darknet)

 Information required for filing an issue:

-  * Options enabled in Makefile (GPU,CUDNN)
+  * Options enabled in Makefile
+  * Did the unit test run?
   * Platform being used (OS version, GPU type, CUDA version, and OpenCV version)

 # Darknet-cpp for Windows

-I have not tested this on windows yet, but it should still work.
+**I have not tested this on windows yet, but it should still work.**

 The solution file requires the below repository.